Jump To Section

 Inspect Your Pantry

 Inspect your pantry regularly and look for any signs of mice feasting, such as feces, spilled food, or holes in bags and boxes.
-Throw out any potentially contaminated food.
+Throw out any potentially contaminated food and clean your pantry regularly.

 Reduce Food Messes